-Besides, consumer policies are also within the scope of the Consumer Protection Act of 2002

-(Konsumentenschutzgesetz, KSchG) which grants different rights for the policyholders, such as various rights of withdrawal from insurance contracts.
-For instance, Article 4 KSchG entitles consumers to withdraw within 14 days after the contract has been concluded.
+Consumer policies are also covered by the Consumer Protection Act of 2002 (Konsumentenschutzgesetz, KSchG) which grants different rights for the policyholders, such as various rights of withdrawal from an insurance contract.
+For example, Article 4 KSchG entitles consumers to withdraw within 14 days after the contract has been concluded.
 Article 5 allows the consumers to withdraw in the event of misapprehension.
 The Act also lays down a list of contract components considered unfair and which are inadmissible for policyholders.
 Concerning clauses in pre-formulated terms and conditions, §§ 864a and 879 (3) ABGB must be observed.
 The use of unfair terms in pre-formulated terms and conditions of consumer contracts is dealt with in Article 8 of the Act of 1992 against Unfair Competition (Gesetz gegen den unlauteren Wettbewerb, UWG) and Article 8 KSchG.